gatoniel/merge-stardist-masks/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Merge StarDist Masks* is free and open source software.
+Distributed under the terms of the `MIT license`_, *StarDist OPP* is free and open source software.

 Issues